Chusmalatha/React/README.md

-->const [ListOfRestaurants, setListOfRestaurants] =useState([]);   //state variable ->To modify the list, pass the argument as setList.... in state varibles ->Super powerful variable updates the UI also, whereas normal varibale doesn't
+->const [ListOfRestaurants, setListOfRestaurants] =useState([]);   //state variable ->To modify the list, pass the argument as setList.... in state varibles ->Super powerful variable updates the UI also, whereas normal varibale doesn't ->2 elements :the current state value and a function to update it

 **Whenver the state varaible changes(updates), react quickly rerenders the component **React will keep the UI in sink with the data layer.
 In the data layer, when you have a local state variable, as soon as your data layer updates, the UI layer will update by rendering.